Why invest in real estate in Hungary?

 CONCLUSION

-Real estate in Hungary has experienced strong growth in recent years.
-There has also been an influx of foreign investors in recent years.
+The real estate market in Hungary has experienced strong growth in recent years.
+There has also been an influx of foreign investors for several years.

-One of the consequences is the impressive rise in prices in the popular districts of Budapest, which has an impact on rental yields, which nevertheless remain attractive compared to all the countries of the European Union.
+One consequence is the impressive rise in prices in desirable districts of Budapest, with an impact on rental yields, which nevertheless remain attractive compared to the rest of the European Union.

-In addition, there are still many opportunities to be seized, particularly in:
+Furthermore, there are still many opportunities to seize, particularly in:

 Are you a property owner in Hungary?